 Notable & Unique: Real Estate

-Adamston / Breton Woods is a neighborhood that is on the ocean, a bay, or inlet.
+The Adamston / Breton Woods neighborhood is on the ocean, a bay, or inlet.

 Notable & Unique: Diversity